ScaryCon/First-Edition/README.md

 # SCARYCON WORKSHOP (Under Revision)

-ScaryCon is a South African Cybersecurity and Cyber Intelligence Conference mainly sponsored by SSA, CPB, ScaryByte and Vulnerability Group.
+ScaryCon is a South African Cybersecurity and Cyber Intelligence Workshop mainly sponsored by SSA, CPB, ScaryByte and Vulnerability Group.

-## PROGRAMME
+## GENERAL PROGRAMME

-The programme may change according to the event flow.
+The programme may change according to the event flow and editions.

 ### Introduction (Day 1)